Queen Elizabeth II Is Still Apparent In Grade I Horse Racing In 2017: Highclere’s Deep Impact

 While Queen Elizabeth will likely attend the 2017 Royal Ascot with or without her horses, it might be a welcome change of pace for the royal family.

-After all, Queen Elizabeth and the royal family have been in a time of mourning over the winter with the death of Her Majesty’s cousin and best friend Margaret Rhodes in late November 2016, as previously reported by the Inquisitr.
+After all, Queen Elizabeth and the royal family have been in a time of mourning over the winter with the death of her majesty’s cousin and best friend, Margaret Rhodes in late November, 2016, as previously reported by the Inquisitr.

 After recovering from a “heavy cold” around Christmas, Queen Elizabeth lost another member of her royal family: Lord Snowdon.
-Although he died in January, Queen Elizabeth has been in the headlines for remembering her sister’s husband, Lord Snowdon, around April 7.
+Although he died in January, Queen Elizabeth has been in the headlines for remembering her sister’s husband, Lord Snowdon, on April 7.

 According to People, this included a memorial service for Lord Snowdon at St. Margaret’s Church at Westminster Abbey that was attended by Queen Elizabeth and over 600 people.
-The service for Lord Snowdon was led by the Very Reverend Dr. John Hall, the Dean of Westminster.
+The service for Lord Snowdon was led by the very reverend Dr. John Hall, the Dean of Westminster.
 Lord Snowdon was the husband of Princess Margaret.

 Outside of the serious nature of losing a family member, the staff associated with Queen Elizabeth are preparing to meet her fans for a museum tour at Buckingham Palace called “Royal Gifts.”
 This tour will display Queen Elizabeth’s stash of extravagant gifts from foreign dignitaries from around the world, according to Conde Nast Traveler.

-Queen Elizabeth is well-known for doing other queenly things such as never traveling without cake, according to AOL.
-Queen Elizabeth also has a lot of weird hobbies such as raising pigeons, but one hobby that puts her in a league of her own is her involvement with horses.
+Queen Elizabeth is well-known for doing other queenly things, such as never traveling without cake, according to AOL.
+Queen Elizabeth also has a lot of eccentric hobbies such as raising pigeons, but one hobby that puts her in a league of her own is her involvement with horses.

-In addition to frequently noted headlines that Queen Elizabeth is still riding horses although she is 90-years-old, according to Express, she also has a long history with breeding thoroughbred racehorses and is considered a bloodlines expert.
+In addition to frequently noted headlines that Queen Elizabeth is still riding horses at 90-years-old, according to Express, she also has a long history with breeding thoroughbred racehorses and is considered a bloodlines expert.

-In fact, June 20 to 24 is the 2017 Royal Ascot, and not only will Queen Elizabeth likely attend — she might have some horses in the race as well as a few that are descendants of horses Her Majesty has bred.
+In fact, June 20-24 is the 2017 Royal Ascot, and not only will Queen Elizabeth likely attend — she might have some horses in the race as well, as a few are descendants of horses that she has bred.

-This love of horses was inherited from Queen Elizabeth II’s father, King George VI, and, according to Horse and Hound, former Royal Stud manager Sir Michael Oswald was quoted stating the following about Her Majesty’s extreme horse breeding skills.
+This love of horses was inherited from Queen Elizabeth II’s father, King George VI, and, according to Horse and Hound, former Royal Stud manager Sir Michael Oswald was quoted stating the following about her majesty’s extreme horse breeding skills.

 “She has had a terrific involvement in racing all her life, and really knows and understands horses.
 And she has a remarkable memory for pedigrees.”

-CNN quoted Queen Elizabeth’s bloodstock and racing advisor, John Warren, talking about Her Majesty’s first interaction with a thoroughbred race horse and stated the following.
+CNN quoted Queen Elizabeth’s bloodstock and racing advisor, John Warren, talking about her majesty’s first interaction with a thoroughbred race horse and stated the following.

 “It’s an in-built passion.
 It started when she was a teenager and she had hairy little ponies — then her father introduced her to a thoroughbred.
 When she touched the skin of the thoroughbred she didn’t want to wash her hands for the rest of the day, so she got really addicted to it very young and nothing has diminished or changed over all these years.”

 If one of Queen Elizabeth’s horses wins a major race in 2017, it will not be a surprise.
-In the past, horses that Queen Elizabeth owned have won many major Grade 1 thoroughbred horse races, but one horse led her Kentucky in America several times over.
+In the past, horses that Queen Elizabeth owned have won many major Grade 1 thoroughbred horse races, but one horse led her to Louisville, Kentucky, several times over.

 When most Queen Elizabeth fans recall her visits to Kentucky, they remember that, in 2007, Queen Elizabeth attended the Kentucky Derby in Louisville and the winner of the race was Street Sense.